usnistgov/ARIAC/docs/competition/challenges.rst

 .. code-block:: yaml
-  :caption: Multiple occurrences of the sensor blackout challenge.
+  :caption: Example of multiple occurrences of the sensor blackout challenge in the same trial.
   :name: sensor-blackout-yaml
   :emphasize-lines: 2,6